Findings from New Consumer Research

 Picture a cut flower advertisement.
 Is it a single stem or a bouquet?
 Is there text?
 Is the image static or animated?
 Where is it displayed?

 These are among the questions raised by the recent Floral Marketing Fund report “Increasing Demand and Satisfaction in the Floral Industry.”
-The report is based on two separate surveys conducted by researchers at the University of Georgia, one of 1,000 people in the Southeast United States in July 2020 and another of 8,000 consumers nationwide in June 2021.
+The report is based on two separate surveys conducted by researchers at the University of Georgia, one of 1,000 people in the Southeast United States and another of 8,000 consumers nationwide.

 The researchers offer a trove of details on why consumers purchase flowers and how to best capture that business.
 While the researchers’ analysis focused attention on the clear generational differences in the floral purchasing habits of Baby Boomers, Gen-X, and Millennials, they also found commonalities that are useful in non-age specific advertising campaigns.